-There's a stupefying beauty to the arc of the Fast and Furious movies.
-With 2001's The Fast and The Furious, a Point Break for gearheads starring two relatively unknown young actors and made for $38 million, we learned about a tight-knit crew of thieves in Los Angeles who like to drag-race, throw backyard cookouts, and steal DVD players from trucks.
-Sixteen years and $4 billion in gross revenue later, The Fate of the Furious features the same characters, along with an ever-growing family of cohorts, fighting a Russian submarine.
+There's a stupefying beauty to the arc of The Fast and the Furious movie franchise.
+With 2001's The Fast and The Furious, a Point Break for gearheads starring two relatively unknown young actors and made for $38 million, we learned about a tight-knit crew of thieves in Los Angeles who like to drag-race, throw backyard cookouts, and steal DVD players from trucks while driving at insane speeds.
+Eighteen years and $5 billion in worldwide gross revenue later, the franchise is a box-office behemoth, with its first spinoff, Fast & Furious Presents: Hobbs & Shaw, featuring the usual macho, stunt-based shenanigans and an ever-growing number of friends and foes.
 This is not a normal trajectory.

 Like the saga's bulbous figurehead Dominic Toretto, played by Vin Diesel, this series lives its life "a quarter-mile at a time."
 When you're strapped into your seat at the multiplex, nothing else matters: not the convoluted chronology, not the rivalry between the stars, not the tragic death of Paul Walker that has added a melancholy quality to the later films.
 For those two or more hours of rubber-burning mayhem, you're free.

 But when you get home -- or peel out of the theater parking lot in your NOS-powered vehicle -- it's time to discuss one of the most pressing questions in contemporary cinema: What's the best Fast and Furious movie?
-More specifically, how would you rank all eight movies in terms of fastness and furiousness?
+More specifically, how would you rank all nine movies (and soon to be 10) in terms of fastness and furiousness?
 To help you make sense of this globe-trotting octology, we've ordered them in the way that can only be described as perfect and correct.
-Read along, and grab any brew you want -- as long as it's a Corona.
+Read along, and grab any brew you want, as long as it's a Corona.